 We spent more than a thousand hours testing these live TV streaming services.
-This is what we liked and didn’t like with each live streaming service.
+This is what we liked and didn’t like with each live streaming service in 2020.

 On most platforms fuboTV has a great user experience across all platforms and are constantly innovating.
 They are the only service that offers 4K streaming of live sports like MLB, College Football, College Basketball, and Premier League.

 The fuboTV app includes a dedicated screen showing live sporting events, on demand TV shows and movies, and a standard channel guide.